 Also, you get access to advanced data dashboards to gather insights and drive business growth.

 How to select the right CRM platform for your business

 Finding the right CRM isn’t always easy.
 And that’s because there are different factors to take into consideration — price, features, usability, etc.

-For starters, a CRM software that makes it easy to organize your leads and manage your contacts is a must.
+For starters, a CRM software that makes it easy to organize your leads and manage your contacts and contact information is a must.

 You also want a solution where you can visualize your pipeline in one place, so you know which deals to prioritize.

 Here’s an example of how sales teams are using monday.com to get a high-level view at a glance and track and manage their sales pipeline:

 A sales manager can view active deals that each sales rep is working on and view how much conversion potential a lead has.